Yes, Madam (1985 film): Production

-While working a martial arts demonstration team, the magazine Inside Kung Fu contacted Cynthia Rothrock's team stating that D & B Film was looking for a new male lead to play a Bruce Lee-esque character in a film.
-Despite looking for a male lead the team has a few women on their team and decided to bring them to demonstrate their skills as well.
+While working a martial arts demonstration team, the magazine Inside Kung Fu contacted Cynthia Rothrock's team stating that D&B Film was looking for a new male lead to play a Bruce Lee-esque character in a film.
+Despite looking for a male lead the team had a few women on their team and decided to bring them to demonstrate their skills as well.
 The studio producers were so impressed with Rothrock's martial arts skills that they offered her the role in the film on the spot and changed the lead from a male to female.
 When arriving to shoot the film, Rothrock was surprised of her role as she assumed she was going to be in a traditional period martial arts film.